Exeos/blackjack/README.md

 # blackjack
 Blackjack in the terminal.
-Also first project in Rust.
+My first project in Rust.